justinm0rgan/nyc-food-desert-predictor/README.md

 # NYC Food Desert Predictor
-# (Currently in process 12/9 - 1/6)
+## Flatiron Capstone Project by Justin Morgan Williams
-Flatiron Capstone Project: Develop regression models that predict food deserts at a census tract level for NYC 5 boroughs
+### December 2020

 ## Overview

 Food deserts are geographic areas where constituents have limited access to fresh, healthy and affordable foods.
 Typically, low-income populations face greater barriers in accessing healthy and affordable retailers, which can lead to food insecurity and higher disease rates.
 Crisis such as the COVID-19 pandemic can exacerbate these issues.
 A key finding in September 2020 report entitled [New York Food 20/20](https://static1.squarespace.com/static/572d0fcc2b8dde9e10ab59d4/t/5f7b27b9e0c3e05f19c5442f/1601906624464/ny2020-finalv2.pdf) was, desipite the public's increased food standards and awakening to the threats of diet-related diseases, the pandemic bought forth longstanding tensions between the City's actions to ensure NYC residents have both _enough_, and the _right_ foods to eat.
 Therefore, empasizing the salient nature of food desert's and the implications for those living within its boundaries.
-The data utilized was from a [United States Department of Agriculture (USDA) & Economic Research Service (ERS)](https://www.ers.usda.gov/data-products/food-access-research-atlas/) 2017 study, identifying food deserts nationally at the Census Tract (CT) level.
-Methods applied included subsetting NYC, exploratory data analysis (EDA) and developing a model to predict food deserts for low-income low-access CT's within 1/2 a mile of supermarkets.
-Results found that more vunerable populations include **low-income people of color with a higher proportion of kids (0-17) and no vehicle access**.
-Recomendations include _____.
+The data utilized comes from a [United States Department of Agriculture (USDA) & Economic Research Service (ERS)](https://www.ers.usda.gov/data-products/food-access-research-atlas/) 2017 study, identifying food deserts nationally at the Census Tract (CT) level.
+Methods applied include subsetting NYC, exploratory data analysis (EDA) both geospatial and otherwise, and finally developing a model to predict food deserts for low-income low-access CT's within 1/2 a mile of supermarkets.
+Results found that more vunerable populations include **low-income, low-access populations with increased poverty, higher proportion of kids (0-17) and no vehicle**.
+Recomendations and next steps include looking into incentives for supermarket expansion within the affected CT, perhaps through an already established program such as [Food Retail Expansion to Support Health (FRESH)](https://edc.nyc/program/food-retail-expansion-support-health-fresh).
+As well as spearheading local community urban agriculture initatives with youth involvement such as [Red Hook Farms](http://www.added-value.org/).

 ## Business Case

-Identification of food deserts at the CT level in NYC is imperative to improving food policy.
-Improved food policy could end food insecurity and encourage aflicted populations to chose diets rich in fresh and healthy foods.
-This could limit diseases of modernity thus reducing the strain on the healthcare industry which would in turn make our city more resilent to crisis such as the COVID-19 pandemic.
+Identification of food deserts at the CT level in NYC is imperative to the improvement of food policy.
+Improved food policy could end food insecurity and encourage afflicted populations to chose diets rich in fresh and healthy foods.
+This could limit diseases of modernity thus reducing the strain on the healthcare industry which would in turn make our city more resilient to crisis such as the COVID-19 pandemic.

 ## Data